Farizakb/FoodBlog-project/README.md

 # FoodBlog
-This e-commerce project was created via django
+This FoodBlog project was created via django